SAP/ui5-typescript/packages/dts-generator/README.md

 ### The CLIs

 When started from the command line, the main file `index.js` is an entry point for generating `*.d.ts` files.
 When you got the package from npm, you will typically call this using `npx @ui5/dts-generator`.
-But when you checked out the sources, you can call `index.js` directly.
-The
+But when you checked out the sources, you can call `index.js` directly:

 ```
 Usage: